intel/ipp-crypto/README.md

     makefiles.

 -   `-DARCH=<ia32|intel64>` - on Linux* OS and macOS*, defines the target architecture for the build of the Intel IPP Cryptography library.
-On Windows* OS, use `-G`/`-A` instead.
-See the description of the `-G`/`-A` option [below](#windows-os-1) for details.
+On Windows* OS, use `-G` instead.
+See the description of the `-G` option [below](#windows-os-1) for details.

 -   `-DMERGED_BLD:BOOL=<on|off>` - optional.
 Defines the configuration
     of the Intel IPP Cryptography library to build:

     -   `-DMERGED_BLD:BOOL=on`: default configuration.
-Build of a dispatched static library with all available optimizations; build of a dispatched dynamic library with all available optimizations; generation of the single-CPU headers (for more details please refer to the [section](#building-an-application-tied-to-specific-cpu) below).
+Build of a dispatched static library with all available optimizations; build of dynamic libraries with a dynamic dispatcher library; generation of the single-CPU headers (for more details please refer to the [section](#building-an-application-tied-to-specific-cpu) below).

     -   `-DMERGED_BLD:BOOL=off`: build of one static library per optimization; build of one dynamic library per optimization.

+-   `-DTHREADED_LIB:BOOL=<off|on>` - optional.
+Defines the threading
+    configuration of the Intel IPP Cryptography library to build:

+    -   `-DTHREADED_LIB:BOOL=off`: default.
+Build single-threaded Intel IPP Cryptography library

+    -   `-DTHREADED_LIB:BOOL=on`: build multi-threaded Intel IPP Cryptography library.

 -   `-DPLATFORM_LIST="<platform list>"` - optional, works only if
     `-DMERGED_BLD:BOOL=off` is set.
 Sets target platforms for the code